josecmoranc/josecmoranc.github.io/photo-video.md

 # Photo and video gallery

-Here I would like to share some photos and videos of what I consider exciting about my domain of research.
+Here I would like to share some photos and videos of what I consider some exciting subjects in my domain of research.

 ## 1. Agglomerate growth under 2 extreme regimes